ethanruhe/high-performance-r/Tutorial.md

 Functions are only able to return one object, so if you want multiple values back, you'll have to pass them through a vector/list/array/etc.

 It is also worth being aware that other than return values, functions generally have no other side effects.
 That is, they won't modify anything outside their scope.
 There are a few exceptions to this, but these are functions whose sole purpose is to modify the environment (e.g., ```setwd()```) or do something like write to disk (e.g., ```save.csv()```).

+## Environments
+### Overview
+Environments are where __bindings__ (links between names and values) are stored.
+Each name points to a value stored somewhere in memory (e.g., a physical byte address).
+The addresses are associated with names, so that when you invoke an object, R knows where to go retrieve its value.
+Environments are data structures that organize scoping and bindings.

+Within R, multiple names can point to the same value (by memory address).
+Multiple names can also point to different addresses that all store the same value.

+If there are no names pointing to an object, it is automatically deleted.
+That is the memory that was holding it is freed to store new information.
+The underlying mechanism that drives this is called a "garbage collector."
+See ```?gc()``` for more information on interacting with this behavior.

+Every environment has a parent.
+As mentioned in the lexical scoping section, if an R object is not found in an environment, R looks to the parent directory.
+This search only moves "up" to parent directories.
+There is no built in way to search "child" directories, and, furthermore, defining which of an arbitrary number of child directories to search wouldn't be straightforward.

+There are some basic rules of environments:
++ Each object has a unique name *within* an environment (though the [namespace](https://en.wikipedia.org/wiki/Namespace) allows a name to be used once per environment)
++ Each environment has a parent, with exactly one exception: the empty environment
++ Actual memory location is arbitrary; there is no inherent "order" (you can touch the memory handling directly through C, but that's beyond the scope of this tutorial)

+Each environment has two fundamental components:
++ The frame: contains bindings for names and objects
++ The parent environment: confusingly, this can sometimes refer to either the true parent or the "calling" environment as we saw in the Function section

+There are four special types of environments:
++ The global environment, ```globalenv()```, is what you normally work and interact with in R. The parent is the most recently loaded ```library()``` or ```require()```
++ The empty environment, ```emptyenv()```, is the highest-level parent and the only env without a parent itself
++ The base environment, ```baseenv()```, is the parent to the empty environment
++ The current environment, ```environment()```

+The command ```search()``` lists the search path (e.g., all parents) of the global environment.
+Any of these environment can be accessed environment with ```as.environment()```. ```new.env()``` will create a new environment.

+### Function Environments
+Using functions creates new environments.

+Specifically, there are four types of environments associated with functions:
++ enclosing: where the function was defined.
+Each function has only one enclosing environment
++ binding: associates the contents of a function with a name via ```<-```
++ execution: the environment that exists only while a function is being evaluated (and is then destroyed)
++ calling: the environment from which a function was invoked